TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/10-Returning-the-result-to-TYPO3.rst

 been made only in memory are made permanent (persisted).
 The persistence manager is called via ``$persistenceManager->persistAll()``.
-The persistence manager walks through all used repositories and collects the new, the modified and and the deleted objects.
+The persistence manager walks through all used repositories and collects the new, the modified and the deleted objects.
 In this case, the persistence manager asks the blog repository about such objects.
 Since we only displayed blog messages, but made no changes, the persistence manager will not change anything at this time.